jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 This doesn't require being able to differentiate $g$ directly, although it does require the Jacobians of $f$ with respect to both arguments.
 However, the JVP $\partial g(p) v$ can be evaluated only using the JVPs of the Jacobians of $f$, provided an iterative linear solver is used for the inverse.
+-->

 ### Adjoint maps and the vector-Jacobian product

-So far we've only gone over the Jacobian-vector product, which is the main building block of forward-mode autodiff.
+So far we've only gone over the pushforward (Jacobian-vector product), which is the main building block of forward-mode autodiff.
-But this is only half the story; to take full advantage of autodiff systems we also need to be able to derive reverse-mode rules: vector-Jacobian products.
+But this is only half the story; to take full advantage of autodiff systems we also need to be able to derive reverse-mode rules: pullbacks, or vector-Jacobian products.
 This requires a little more math compared to forward-mode, but we can approach it methodically.
-One mathematical concept that will be very useful is the _adjoint linear map_ (in this context also sometimes called the "pullback").
+One mathematical concept that will be very useful is the _adjoint linear map_.

 If you know only one thing about adjoints, it's probably that the adjoint of a (real-valued) matrix is the same thing as its transpose.
 This is true, and it's a good place to start.